 Prioritization of climate-related projects involves different entities each with defined roles and responsibilities.
 NEMA ensures that projects comply with climate requirements through EIAs.
 The SWG considers projects in the project pipeline based on the set criteria such as sector ceilings and fiscal strategy, in resource bidding and budget allocation.
-The SWG submit budget requests to National Treasury after ascertaining that projects in need of funding have integrated climate-related key performance indicators.
+The SWG submit budget requests to National Treasury after ascertaining that projects in

+&lt;sup>26 Environmental Management and Co-ordination Act (EMCA), 2015, section 58, Second Schedule need of funding have integrated climate-related key performance indicators.
 MDAs and corporations within each sector negotiate over priorities in the SWGs.
 The SWGs submit budget requests that integrate climate change across their programs.
 The line ministries at national and county levels formulate the KPIs that allow them to account for the performance of climate expenditure and the treasuries at national and county government use public finance management systems, such as IFMIS, to track climate expenditures.